danielsjf/irceline/README.md

 sensor:
   - platform: irceline
     name: (optional) Name of the station
-    lat: (optional) Latitude of your location (will find the closest station)
+    latitude: (optional) Latitude of your location (will find the closest station)
-    lon: (optional) Longitude of your location (will find the closest station)
+    longitude: (optional) Longitude of your location (will find the closest station)
     monitored_conditions:
       - temperature
       - co2